Skip to content

 Organizations should:

-• Practise data minimization and collect only the personal information necessary to deliver the activity or service
+• Practice data minimization and collect only the personal information necessary to deliver the activity or service

 • Don’t make providing more data than needed a condition to enable a child’s participation